solidjs/solid-router/README.md

 ### useParams

-Retrieves an object containing the route path parameters as defined in the Route.
+Retrieves a reactive, store-like object containing the current route path parameters as defined in the Route.

 ```js
 const params = useParams();